-Between the great influenza pandemic of 1918 and COVID-19, at least four influenza pandemics and two global coronavirus outbreaks occurred.
+COVID-19, at least four influenza pandemics and two global coronavirus outbreaks occurred.
 Each of these pandemics was deadly, although far less so than COVID-19.
-Additionally, there were more geographically limited epidemics of viral haemorrhagic fevers, such as the Ebola virus outbreak in 2014-16.
+Additionally, there were more geographically the Ebola virus outbreak in 2014-16.
 Although epidemics of viral haemorrhagic fevers were not as widespread and caused fewer deaths, they nonetheless caused widespread fear and economic disruption.
-Although we do not deal explicitly with viral haemorrhagic fevers or similarly
+Although we do not deal geographically limited epidemics, many of our recommendations on pandemic preparation and response also apply to these risks.
+The message is clear: the risk of future pandemics remains.
+But how big are the risks that the world faces?